thorenscientific/documentation/docs/software/matlab/transceiver-toolbox/index.rst

 the ADI SD card.

 First make sure you have a valid SD card for your platform with the necessary devicetree and kernel image selected.
-:external+adi-kuiper-gen:doc:`Follow this process here <use-kuiper-image>`.
+See :external+adi-kuiper-gen:doc:`Kuiper documentation <index>` for more information about configuring the SD card with a Kuiper Linux image.

 Once your SD card is ready, in step 4.3 "Build FPGA Bitstream" of HDL Workflow Advisor select a custom Tcl file for synthesis build.
 Utilize this